AtmanActive/shuttlemidi-for-reaper-via-realearn-on-windows/README.md

 - no more per-app ShuttleXpress config switching: this is for Reaper and Reaper only.

+# Preparation

+ShuttleMIDI is an exe program pushing MIDI events onto a MIDI input port.
+Therefore, you will need a virtual MIDI cable to forward these MIDI events onto a MIDI output port so Reaper can pick them up.
-ShuttleMIDI doesn't provide it's own MIDI driver for Windows.
-It relies on the excellent and free [loopMIDI driver from Tobias Erichsen](https://www.tobias-erichsen.de/software/loopmidi.html).
+Free option is to use the excellent [loopMIDI driver from Tobias Erichsen](https://www.tobias-erichsen.de/software/loopmidi.html).
+Pro option is to use [Bome Network](https://www.bome.com/products/bomenet) which is a comprehensive MIDI routing/virtualization/networking software.

 # Installation
 1. Install the loopMIDI driver from https://www.tobias-erichsen.de/software/loopmidi.html